ZigDevWiki/zigdevwiki.github.io/docs/Begin/IAR_install.md

 ![](https://github.com/sigma7i/zigbee-wiki/blob/master/images/generate.png?raw=true)

-Press generate, actively move the mouse / press the keys (the person acts as an RNG) After generation, save the "Save private key" public key (in the figure it starts with "ssh-rsa AA ..."), copy it to the clipboard (you can also save it if necessary "Save public key")
+Press generate, actively move the mouse/press the keys (the person acts as an RNG) After generation, save the "Save private key" the public key (in the figure it starts with "ssh-rsa AA ..."), copy it to the clipboard (you can also save it if necessary "Save public key")

 ![](https://github.com/sigma7i/zigbee-wiki/blob/master/images/putty.png?raw=true)